 - You are an undergraduate student in the Faculty of Arts, with the exception of students in the School of Accounting and Finance (you can apply to the Accounting and Finance Endowment Fund instead).

-- You've paid the per-term fee in support of the AEF.
-(If you opted out of the AEF fee when you paid your tuition, you are not eligible.)
+- You paid the per-term fee in support of the AEF.

 How to apply for funding